twoutlook/django2.1-lab/docs/index.rst

 Django2.1 Tutotrial Lab
 ====================

-The main purpose of this project is to practice Django 2.1 Tutorial effectively.
+The main purpose of this project is to practice Django 2.1 `Getting started <https://docs.djangoproject.com/en/2.1/intro/tutorial01/>`_ effectively.

-Like Yoga's daily practice, I need a routine to warm up
+Like Yoga's daily practice, I need a routine to warm up my body and mind.

 Simple is Power
 ---------------

-I don't explain why too much.
+Repeat practice and find out your weakness.

-Please follow Django official website `Getting started <https://docs.djangoproject.com/en/2.1/intro/tutorial01/>`_
+You have your right to be an individual thinker.